mapFactory/Github_Map_Closing_Notes/README.md

 # Github_Map_Closing_Notes

-git add .; git commit --amend --no-edit; git push --force-with-lease;
+do not default to this: `git add .; git commit --amend --no-edit; git push --force-with-lease;`

 ### My development environment remote information for a project